Julien Vinson: Linguist

 From 1873, the editor Abel Hovelacque hired Vinson and Émile Picot as co-editors of the journal.
 In 1874 Hovelacque gave way as Director to Julien Girard Rialle.
 In 1880, Picot retired.
 Girard de Rialle and Vinson shared the direction of the magazine.
 Finally, in 1882, Vinson became solely responsible for the magazine until it closed down in 1916.

 Julien Vinson undertook most of his work on the Basque language and Indian languages (Hindustani, Tamil), without neglecting other areas such as the American languages.

+In 1891, Vinson wrote a letter to U.V.Swaminatha Iyer, the Tamil scholar and researcher who led the collection and publication of classical Tamil texts, after having read the recently published Cīvaka Cintāmaṇi.
+They exchanged several further correspondences with Vinson expressing his wish to see more of classical works to light.
+Swaminatha Iyer mentions that this motivated him even further in his quest to bring out more classical Tamil works.
 In 1903 he would be the first to create a Tamil language grammar in French drawing extensive examples from Tamil texts.

 In 1879, he was responsible for teaching Hindustani and Tamil at the School of Living Oriental Languages.

 There he was professor from 1882 until his death in 1926.

 In 1882 the Grammaire et vocabulaire de la langue Taensa, avec textes traduits et commentés par J.-D. Haumonté, Parisot, L. Adam was published in Paris and caused a stir among linguists.
 It claimed to describe the Taensa language, the hitherto undocumented language of a people of Louisiana.

 When the material was published, Vinson and Lucien Adam both supported the work.

 Later, Vinson and other linguists came to believe it was a hoax.